lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     defining the fourth massless atom *M*.
 The value of :math:`0.1546\,\text{Å}` corresponds
     to the *O-M* distance and is
     given by the water model.
-Here, |TIP4P-2005| is used.
+Here, |TIP4P-2005| is used :cite:`abascal2005general`.

 .. |TIP4P-2005| raw:: html